 Discuss: Configurability roadmap: discussion

-$ bazel build :all just works, for whatever platform(s) you build for.
+$ bazel build //:all just works, for any project and any platforms.

 - Builds don’t require command-line flags.

 - Each target automatically uses correct settings (e.g.

 - It’s easy to build for multiple platforms.